maxmahlke/rocks/docs/tutorials.rst

   got an invalid response from SsODNet.
 This can have different reasons:

   - The confirmed identifier is outdated.
 This may happen if an asteroid has recently been named or the designation has changed.
-In this cases, the ssoCard is associated to the new name of the asteroid, while ``rocks`` may still look for it under its previous designation.
+In these cases, the ssoCard is associated to the new name of the asteroid, while ``rocks`` may still look for it under its previous designation.
 Updating the :term:`Asteroid name-number index` via ``$ rocks status`` fixes this.